-First 5 Tuolumne County's fund balance increased by \$59,364 during the current fiscal year.
-The Commission wishes to spend down its accumulated fund balance according to its long-term financial plan, and will check the financial assumptions for next year to ensure that this occurs.
+First 5's fund balance increased by \$8,823 during the current fiscal year.
+The Commission wishes to spend down its accumulated fund balance according to its long-term financial plan and will check the financial assumptions for next year to ensure that this occurs.
 The long-term financial plan calls for using federal, state, regional, and local revenues plus the fund balance to sustain a level of programs and services at a level higher than could be supported by annual revenues alone.
-At June 30, 2020, fund balance includes committed funds.
+At June 30, 2023, fund balance includes committed funds.

 c) The Commission adopts an annual budget.
-A budgetary comparison statement has been provided for these funds to demonstrate compliance with the budget and can be found on page 8 of this report.
+A budgetary comparison statement has been provided for these funds to demonstrate compliance with the budget and can be found on page 9 of this report.
 The Commission's budgets are conservative; however, there are many variables affecting both actual revenues and expenditures during a fiscal year.
-The actual revenue and expenditure figures will be taken into account when the Commission revisits the long-term financial plan in December of 2020.
+The actual revenue and expenditure figures will be considered when the Commission revisits the long-term financial plan.